 Pros & Cons

 With so many VPN providers to choose from, it can be difficult to differentiate between them all.
-To help sift through the jargon, we tested Norton Secure VPN for a week to uncover both its advantages and disadvantages.
+To help sift through the jargon, we tested Norton Secure VPN for a week to uncover any advantages and disadvantages.

 As a mid-tier provider, Norton Secure VPN does provide basic features you’d expect from a VPN, and we list the most notable ones here:

-- Web privacy and location masking with 256-bit encryption
+- Web privacy and location masking with AES 256-bit encryption

 - Simple to install and intuitive interface

-- Works with Windows, Apple, Android, and iOS
+- Works with Windows, Mac, Android, and iOS

 - Built-in adblocker